tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 ### Level 2

-- Thorin can (again) try to get to the castle of the Chaos Wizard (enforce that?)
+- Thorin can (again) try to get to the castle of the Chaos Wizard (enforce that)
 - Thorin is able to get to the fields of Vigrid but he cannot enter the castle (the rune from the fourth dungeon is needed)
 - Only the way to the second level is free
     - Third level is reachable, but thorin takes constant damage, which makes it not possible to win this level yet (rune of level 2 negates this constant damage)